xeyleon/Laurum/README.md

 # Laurum

-Laurum is an android application that eases the lives of students by offering a centralized source of information and resources relevant to academic career at Wilfrid Laurier University.
+Laurum is an android application that eases the lives of students by offering a centralized source of information and resources relevant to their academic career at Wilfrid Laurier University.